Webinar (Wednesday, February 4): How to Automate and Modernize Your 2026 Commissions

-DownloadClawback, also known as commission recoupment, is a non-mandatory clause in the sales commission agreement, in other words, the contract governing the variable remuneration of sales reps.
+Clawback, also known as commission clawback, is a non-mandatory clawback clause in the sales commission agreement, in other words, the contract governing the variable remuneration of sales reps.

 1. What is clawback?

-In particular, clawback protects the employer from financial loss due to fraudulent, illegal or non-compliant actions on the part of the sales rep.
+In particular, clawback protects the employer from financial loss due to fraudulent, illegal, or non-compliant actions on the part of the sales rep.

-📌 The Hubspot example
+📌 The HubSpot example

 HubSpot has introduced clawback for the first four months of new customer contracts.
-Specifically, if a customer cancels a contract less than four months after signing up, Hubspot automatically recovers the full commission from the sales rep who sold the contract.
+Specifically, if a customer cancels a contract less than four months after signing up, HubSpot automatically recovers the commission from the sales rep. For example, if the commission rate is 5% for each new contract, and a sales rep signs a contract worth €20,000, and the contract is canceled 2 months after signing, HubSpot will recover the €1,000 sales commission clawback.

 2. The benefits of clawback